-- 1. The assistance instrument is a grant, not a cooperative agreement. - 2.
-The total grant amount does not exceed the simplified acquisition threshold as defined in 2 CFR 200. - The recipient will not purchase any goods or services, except as authorized pursuant to 22 CFR 228 or ADS 310, Source and Nationality Requirements for Procurement of Commodities and Services Financed by USAID or any applicable waivers, and the recipient will not purchase any single item that has a useful life over one year and a cost of \$5,000 or more. - 4.
+1. The assistance instrument is a grant, not a cooperative agreement.

+- 2. The total grant amount does not exceed the simplified acquisition threshold as defined in 2 CFR 200. - 3.
+The recipient will not purchase any goods or services, except as authorized pursuant to 22 CFR 228 or ADS 310, Source and Nationality Requirements for Procurement of Commodities and Services Financed by USAID or any applicable waivers, and the recipient will not purchase any single item that has a useful life over one year and a cost of \$5,000 or more. - 4.
 The recipient has signed pre-award certifications as required in 303.3.8. - 5.
 The grant requires the recipient to allow USAID access to its records for up to three years after the end date of the grant, and the recipient will refund USAID for any funds it receives for any costs that did not meet the terms and conditions of the grant. - 6.
-The grant does not anticipate any subawards.

-- 7. All costs under the grant are direct costs.
+The grant does not anticipate any subawards. - 7.
+All costs under the grant are direct costs.
 This format is not authorized for awards that include indirect costs. - The grant must be included in any audit required by 2 CFR 200 Subpart F or ADS 591.3.2.

-303.3.25 Fixed Amount Awards to Non-Governmental Organizations Effective Date: 11/19/2020
+303.3.25 Fixed Amount Awards to Non-Governmental Organizations Effective Date: 10/01/2024

-A fixed amount award is a type of grant or cooperative agreement in which USAID provides a specific level of support and for which the Agency does not base payment upon the actual costs incurred by the recipient.
-This type of Federal award reduces some of the administrative burden and record-keeping requirements for both the non-Federal entity and USAID.
+A fixed amount award is a type of grant or cooperative agreement in which USAID provides a specific level of funding and for which the Agency does not base payment upon the actual costs incurred by the recipient.
+This type of Federal award reduces some of the administrative burden and record-keeping requirements for both the recipient and USAID.
 Accountability is based primarily on performance and results.

-A fixed amount award is appropriate when 1) the program scope has measurable goals and objectives and 2) adequate cost, historical, or pricing data is available to establish a fixed amount award with assurance that the recipient will realize no increment above the actual cost.
+A fixed amount award is appropriate when 1) the program scope has measurable goals and objectives and 2) accurate cost, historical, or pricing data is available to establish a fixed amount budget based on a reasonable estimate of actual costs.